DevOpsCamp2022/pipeline-and-issue-tests/apis/poi/README.md

-Let's build and push a new container... after merge to main.
+Let's build and push a new container... after merge to main. (again)

 # POI Service